Venice: Jewel of the Adriatic 2025

 Torcello’s cathedral, Santa Maria Assunta, was built in 639.
 It has a tall 11th-century bell tower (campanile) that dominates the island’s profile.
 Within are stunning Byzantine mosaics from the 11th to 13th century.
 Above the apse is a fine mosaic image of the Virgin in a gold field and below her, the Apostles.
 The Last Judgement on the west wall is particularly impressive; the angels trumpeting to awaken the dead are masterful.
 The cathedral has a fine inlaid floor and an old iconostasis (altar screen).
 Across from the cathedral is the small Torcello Archaeological Museum housed in 14th-century mansions that were once the seat of the government.
 It houses medieval artefacts, mostly from the island, and archeological finds from the Paleolithic to Roman period discovered in the area of Venice.
 In the courtyard is a large stone throne known as ‘Attila’s Throne’.

-In the afternoon, we will explore the pretty island of Burano with its multi-coloured houses, and then to Murano.
+After lunch we shall take the ferry to the pretty island of Burano with its multi-coloured houses, and then to Murano.
 This island was first settled in the 6th century.
 It garnered wealth from selling salt and fish, but slowly developed as the Republic’s glass manufacturing centre.
 It is famous for its glass and for the beautiful Byzantine Church of Santa Maria e San Donato with its fine arcade surrounding the apse; it is one of the oldest churches in the lagoon, having been founded in the 7th century and rebuilt in the 9th century and again in 1040.
 After exploring Murano we return to Venice.
+(Overnight Venice) BL

 This morning we drive north to the small town Conegliano, whose natural landscape is characterized by the ciglioni, ‘hogback’ hills, small plots of vines on narrow grassy terraces.
 For centuries, this rugged terrain has been shaped and adapted by man.
 Since the 17th century, the use of ciglioni has created a particular chequerboard landscape consisting of rows of vines parallel and vertical to the slopes.
 In virtue of this unique interaction between man and environment in 2019 the hills of Conegliano, also well known for the production of prosecco wine, have been nominated world heritage site by UNESCO.